rails/rails/guides/source/active_record_querying.md

 Client.order("orders_count ASC", "created_at DESC")
 ```

-If you want to call +order+ multiple times e.g. in different context, new order will prepend previous one
+If you want to call `order` multiple times e.g. in different context, new order will prepend previous one

 ```ruby
 Client.order("orders_count ASC").order("created_at DESC")